canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/automated-decision.md

 - {: data-dpgn-data-include='&#123; "guideline": "5.3", "section": "checklist" &#125;' data-content-source-title="Section 6.5.1, {{ site.AutomatedDecisionSystems.Directive[ page.lang ] }}"} Publish information on the effectiveness and efficiency of Automated Decision Systems annually on a website or service designated by the Treasury Board of Canada.
 - {: data-dpgn-data-include='&#123; "guideline": "10.2", "section": "checklist" &#125;' data-content-source-title="Section 6.3.3, {{ site.AutomatedDecisionSystems.Directive[ page.lang ] }}"} Ensure that data being used by the Automated Decision System is routinely tested to ensure that it is still relevant, accurate and up-to-date and follow any applicable policy or guidelines with regards to data management practices in accordance with the [Policy on Information Management](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12742).
 - {: data-dpgn-data-include='&#123; "guideline": "10.2", "section": "checklist" &#125;' data-content-source-title="Section 6.5.2, {{ site.AutomatedDecisionSystems.Directive[ page.lang ] }}"} When requested, provide information on the achievement of the expected results of the Automated Decision System and compliance with the [{{ site.AutomatedDecisionSystems.Directive[ page.lang ] }}]({{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}) will be provided to the Treasury Board of Canada Secretariat.
-{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .dpgn-automated-decision-evaluation .dpgn-automated-decision}
+{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .lst-spcd .dpgn-automated-decision-evaluation .dpgn-automated-decision}
 <!-- markdownlint-enable MD034 -->
 <!-- markdownlint-enable MD032 -->